-Cold agglutinin disease (CAD) is a rare acquired autoimmune disorder in which exposure to cold temperatures between 32o to 50o (Fahrenheit) causes autoantibodies, also called cold agglutinins, to bind tightly to red blood cells (RBCs) and inducing their lysis (disintegration), resulting in anemia.
+Cold agglutinin disease (CAD) is a rare acquired autoimmune disorder in which exposure to cold temperatures between 32 to 50 F (0 and 10 C) causes autoantibodies, also called cold agglutinins, to bind tightly to red blood cells (RBCs) and inducing their lysis (disintegration), resulting in anemia.

 Signs and symptoms of CAD

 - Acrocyanosis: dark purple to grayish discoloration in the fingertips, nose, toes, and ears;

 - Livido reticularis: patchy, reticulated (spider web-like) vascular pattern on the skin with a red-blue or violet coloration;

 - Raynaud’s phenomenon: cold intolerance such as pain and a bluish coloration in the fingertips and toes;

 - Pain or discomfort in swallowing cold foods and liquids;

 - Skin ulceration or necrosis (in severe cases);

 - Typical symptoms of hemolytic anemia, which include weakness, weight loss, pale skin, cold hands and feet, tiredness or fatigue, dizziness, headaches, pain in the back or legs, vomiting or diarrhea, chest pain, and jaundice;

 - In some cases, heart problems, such as irregular heartbeat (arrhythmia), heart murmurs, enlarged heart or heart failure, that occur because the heart works overtime to compensate for the deficiency in RBCs;